 Overview of the Types of Homicide in California

 Malice can be shown by evidence of someone’s intent to kill, intent to commit a felony, or extreme recklessness that results in the death of another.
 Lesser forms of homicide include voluntary manslaughter, involuntary manslaughter, and vehicular manslaughter.

 A murder conviction carries a mandatory minimum of 25 years up to life in prison.
 Furthermore, if the prosecution alleges the offense to be a special circumstance, a defendant faces life without the possibility of parole.
-Lastly, capital murder is punishable by death – e.g., killing of a police officer, lying in wait, multiple murders.
+Lastly, capital murder is punishable by death – e.g., killing of a police officer, lying in wait, or multiple murders.